Security a top priority at King County Elections facility

+With concerns over the past year about hackers breaking into state elections systems, the staff at King County elections says it would be very hard for someone outside to break into its system and change votes for Tuesday's election.

+"The important thing to keep in mind with all the news lately, especially at the national level, is that everything in this room where we are counting ballots is offline.
+So there’s no way to electronically access anything in this room.
+It’s all a completely secure network," King County Election Chief of Staff Kendall Hodson said.
+"In order to hack into it or to tamper with it, you would have to basically break into the facility right here that we’re standing in.
+And there are lots of safeguards to make sure that doesn’t happen.
+You have to badge in and badge out.
+There are very loud alarms that go off if you are coming in and you are unauthorized."

-The staff at King County Elections has been busy for several weeks in preparation for Election Day.
-In King County, there are nearly 500 candidates in a variety of races including Seattle Mayor and King County Sheriff.
+There are nearly 500 candidates in a variety of races in King County Tuesday including Seattle Mayor and King County Sheriff.

 Ballots must be postmarked by Election Day or dropped off at a ballot drop box by 8 p.m. on Election night.